NK-JittorCV/nk-affectivecomputing/README.md

 ⚠️ Note: If random data augmentation was used during training, the predictions may vary slightly each time the script is run.
 For more information, see the  [FAQ](./docs/en/FAQ.md).

 If your goal is only to obtain the emotion classification results for each video segment in the dataset, open the [test.py](./src/CTEN/test.py#l80) file and modify line 80, replacing the placeholder string with the path to your trained weight file.
 Then, execute the script from the command line to generate the classification results.

+#### Arguments from CTEN:

+- dataset: is the name of the dataset to be used.
+Please refer to docs/cn/dataset preparation.md for relevant instructions.
+- resnet101_pretrained: pre-trained image model weight path (such as ResNet-101); used for video frame feature extraction.
+- result_path: inference or training result save path.
+video_path: video frame sequence or video file path.
+audio_path: corresponding video and audio file (such as .mp3) path.
+- annotation_path: annotation file path, annotation file for training or testing and corresponding sentiment classification.
+- batch_size: batch size: the number of samples fed into the model each time.
+- n_epochs: total number of training rounds.
+- sample_size: input size (width and height) of video frame image.
+- fps: video frame rate.
+- snippet_duration: the number of frames per clip.
+- audio_embed_size: audio feature dimension size.
+- audio_n_segments: divide the entire audio into 16 segments, extract an embedding for each segment; corresponding frame alignment.
+- audio_time: The duration of each audio sample.

 ## 🏛 License